Zhenghai2000/Zhenghai-Chi.github.io/_pages/cv.md

 ======
 * B.B.A. in Business Analytics, Macau University of Science and Technology, 2023
   * Undegraduate's Thesis: [Nonparametric Machine Learning and Average Treatment Effect: The Improvement for Estimator by Reduced-Form at the First Stage](https://github.com/Zhenghai2000/Zhenghai-Chi.github.io/tree/master/files/graduation_report.pdf)
-* Ph.D. in Management in the department of Accounting, National University of Singapore, 2027 (expected)
+* Ph.D. in Management in the Department of Accounting, National University of Singapore, 2027 (expected)

 Skills
 ======